-Please read the following information and complete the Back-to-Basics Application Form at the bottom of this page if you wish to be placed into one of our groups for the next one-month cycle.
+Please read the following information and complete the Back-to-Basics Application Form at the bottom of this page if you wish to be placed in the next one-month cycle.

 Program Purpose and Structure

-Our purpose for the Back-to-Basics sessions is to provide a safe, structured environment where participants learn the principles of recovery, take the Twelve Steps, and have a life-changing spiritual awakening.
+Our purpose for Back-to-Basics is to provide a safe, structured environment where participants learn the principles of recovery, take the Twelve Steps, and have a life-changing spiritual awakening.

-These month-long sobriety groups are led and sponsored by recovered members of MAA.
-The daily sessions are designed to help members get sober from media addiction and stay ahead of the disease.
+These month-long sessions are led and sponsored by recovered members of MAA.
+Daily meetings are designed to help members get sober from media addiction and stay ahead of the disease.

 Group Sponsors: Each B2B meeting is run by Group Sponsors.
 These are two or more recovered members of MAA, who have completed three cycles of Back to Basics and whose mission is to safeguard group integrity, cohesion, and safety.
 They are tasked with ensuring that meetings run smoothly, coordinating various group activities, solving problems, and offering support to participants and individual sponsors as needed.

-Individual Sponsors: Each incoming group member will be matched with an individual sponsor, who will meet with them a few times per week to assist them in working the Twelve Steps, review written assignments, and answer any questions.
+Individual Sponsors: Each incoming member will be matched with an individual sponsor, who will meet with them a few times per week to assist them in working the Twelve Steps, review written assignments, and answer any questions.

 B2B members form a supportive group.
-Together, this tight-knit group of MAA fellows maintain a month-long media fast, share their experience strength and hope via outreach calls or during fellowship time, and take all Twelve Steps of recovery.
+Together, they maintain a month-long media fast; share their experience, strength and hope via outreach calls or during fellowship time; and take all Twelve Steps of recovery.

-The four-week cycle repeats three times with a one-week break between cycles; however, members are only required to commit for one month at a time.
-The media fast is maintained throughout the three-month cycle and during the one-week breaks.
+The four-week cycle repeats three times with a one-week break between cycles (except following the last session of the year, which typically has a longer break).
+Members are required to commit for only one month at a time.
+The media fast is maintained throughout the three-month cycle and during the breaks.